profjdbayliss/RIT-Resilience-Game/README.md

 ### Playtest Playtest Playtest

-The game is now in a state that it is testable by non developers.
+- The game is now in a state that it is testable by non developers.
 Beginning the next dev cycle with in depth playtesting, combined with targeted forms/questions to get feedback on the issues previously discussed, would be a great way to start.
+- Testing the game across LAN would be useful, for now we have only ever played the game on a single computer (localhost)

-Small video guide to playtest the game by oneself: https://www.youtube.com/watch?v=h0u-rbMuPx8
+- Small video guide to playtest the game by oneself: https://www.youtube.com/watch?v=h0u-rbMuPx8

 ### Adjust core issues

-From playtest feedback, personal preference, or team decisions, create a plan to fix some of the core issues with the game.
+- From playtest feedback, personal preference, or team decisions, create a plan to fix some of the core issues with the game.
+- Reduce complexity.
+At the games core, Red will always need to have way more to do since its a 1 red vs 4 blue team game.
+- We added complexity to fix Blue not having anything to do.
+Interesting cards are cool.
+A bunch of not very impactful small game mechanics, is not good for new players.
+- Some small issues left over on the end game scoring screen.

 ### Add Extras
+- There is a lot of room for added UX design and polish to help the player intuitively know what to do without reading a guide/rule sheet.

-Add more animations, card effect animations, sounds ect..
+- Add more animations, card effect animations, sounds ect..

 # More Details